 Feature Details Scroll Scroll the logic using [Rung] or [Column].
 Rung: Scroll the logic using rungs.
 Column: Scroll the instructions one by one without the logic.
-For landscape, you can use only the [Column] scroll.
-Enlarge Monitor Touch the displayed instruction to enlarge the monitor.
-Logic Name Display Display the logic names being monitored.
+Enlarge Monitor For landscape, you can use only the [Column] scroll.
+Touch the displayed instruction to enlarge the monitor. " ■ Enlarge Monitor" (page 28-104) Logic Name Display Display the logic names being monitored.
 The names to be displayed are [INIT], [MAIN], [ERRH], and [SUB-01]-[SUB-32].
-Step Display the top step number being monitored.
-When any change is made, the operation jumps to the rung with the specified step number Tool Band Tool bar Switch the tool bar display/hide at the bottom of the screen.
-Page 1 Search CLR Instr List Addr Mtr Page 2 RUN EXIT End End the monitor.
-Let V to switch Page 1 with Page 2.
-End the monitor.
-RUN/STOP RUN Switch the logic RUN/STOP.
-Click to display the screen below.
-Use the buttons to run and stop the logic.
-Address Addr Monitor Mt r Switch to the address monitor.
-Ladder Instructions List Switch to the instruction list.
-Search Search the variables and instructions specified in the instruction list.
-Search" (page 29-90)
+Step Ste Display the top step number being monitored.
+When any change is made, the operation jumps to the rung with the specified step number Tool Bar Tool bar Switch the tool bar display/hide at the bottom of the screen.
+Page 1 Search CLR Instr List Addr List Page 2 RUN EXIT Click / to switch Page 1 with Page 2.
+End End the monitor.